 I hope that I have motivated you to take the time out to practice restorative Yoga.
 Especially if you are the type that feels you rather do something active, because you don’t have enough time.
 You will benefit most ...

-- This restorative Yoga sequence helps when you are low on energy and you are in need of balancing yourself.
+- A restorative Yoga sequence: This class will help when you are low on energy and you are in need of balancing yourself.

-- This restorative Yoga practice is made for when you have a headache or when you are in need of healing.
+- Yoga for a head cold: This class is made for when you have a headache or when you are in need of healing.

 Wishing you all the great benefits of a regular restorative Yoga practice!